kartik-v/bootstrap-fileinput/README.md

 #### ajaxSettings
 _object_ additional ajax settings to pass to the plugin before submitting the ajax request.
 Applicable only for ajax uploads.
 This can be useful to pass additional tokens to headers or one can use it for setting other ajax options for advanced cases.
 Refer the [jQuery ajax documentation](http://api.jquery.com/jQuery.ajax/) for the various settings you can configure.

+#### ajaxDeleteSettings
+_object_ additional ajax settings to pass to the plugin before submitting the delete ajax request in each initial preview thumbnail.
+Applicable only for ajax deletions.
+This can be useful to pass additional tokens to headers or one can use it for setting other ajax options for advanced cases.
+Refer the [jQuery ajax documentation](http://api.jquery.com/jQuery.ajax/) for the various settings you can configure.

 ### Plugin Events
 The plugin supports these events: